 - Stuff the open pocket with peanut butter using a small teaspoon.

-- Then, with your fingers, gently squeeze the two halves of the date so they stick together (and they do rather deftly, with nary a mess in sight).
+- Then, with your fingers, gently squeeze the two halves of the date so they stick together.

-Again, you stop right here and enjoy this chocolate-covered incarnation.
-Or you could give them a crown of nuts.
+Again, you can stop right here and enjoy these chocolate-covered dates.
+Or you could sprinkle a topping of your choice.
+I went with finely chopped pistachios and toasted sesame seeds.

-- If your dates are soft, you can open them with your hands to house the peanut butter.
-If they’re harder, use a knife.
+- If your dates are soft, you can open them with your hands to fill with the peanut butter.
+If they’re harder, use a butter knife.

 - For very sticky dates, the trick is to refrigerate for a bit.
 It makes them easier to handle.